 Hamilton Park | Jersey City

 Named after one of our Founding Fathers, Hamilton Park is a gem located in downtown Jersey City.
-A great place for a game of basketball or to sit a read a book, it’s a beloved space in the community.
+A great place for a game of basketball or to sit and read a book, it’s a beloved space in the community.
 The cherry blossoms are the cherry(s) on top!

 Liberty State Park | Jersey City

-The heart of Jersey City — Liberty State Park is ideal for any kind of outdoor adventure from elaborate picnics and BBQs, a long bike ride, visiting the Central Railroad of New Jersey Terminal, or simply taking in the blooming cherry blossoms.
+The heart of Jersey City — Liberty State Park is ideal for any kind of outdoor adventure, from elaborate picnics and BBQs, a long bike ride, visiting the Central Railroad of New Jersey Terminal, or simply taking in the blooming cherry blossoms.

 New Jersey Botanical Gardens | Ringwood